Change Your Image

 An interesting take on an old tale, but little in chills and thrills

 I don't know about reviewing movies, but I'll share my opinions.

 First of all, I love the music.
 It's perfect for those of us who prefer orchestral flow, and it is hauntingly enthralling throughout.
 If ever the music is silenced then the break was appropriate as I did not notice at all.

 Secondly, this has the feel of the classic Dracula flicks in black and white, and I don't know any serious Horror fan who doesn't have at least some appreciation for those.
 I like to watch the whole set once per year.
 If you do, too, then you might just like this movie.

 Lastly, "Dracula: Reborn" is thoroughly modern but with an old tone or feel.
 Characters' names are slightly changed but recognizable and the sequences of events are, too, but changed to modernize.
-I think Lucy's story will surprise you, so pay attention from the very beginning.
+I think Lina's story will surprise you, so pay attention from the very beginning.